zearp/OptiHack/README.md

 We're pretty much done now, I suggest you do read all the following sections though, some may apply to you.
 Either way, have fun using macOS on your OptiHack!

 ### Sleep
 Sleep is working as it should.
 It will fall asleep automatically after a while.
 Waking up the machine can be done with a bluetooth or usb keyboard/mouse.
 Apple has removed the slider to control this but it does go to sleep on its own.
 Manual sleep also works, it takes about 30 seconds.
-Hibernation is enabled, if you only want regular sleep execute ```sudo pmset -a hibernatemode 0```.
-For good measure lets disable stand-by and auto power off.
+Hibernation is enabled disabled by default on desktops.
+For good measure lets disable stand-by and auto power off too.

 ```
 sudo pmset -a standby 0